What's the best time to visit Vatican Museums? How can I avoid the crowds at the Vatican Museums? Can I JUST visit the Sistine Chapel? (Hint: NO)

 Most tours of the Vatican museums are about 3 hours long.
 Some are shorter, for those with limited time, or who just want to fast-track to the Sistine Chapel.
 But even then, it's doubtful you can spend less than 2 hours total, between getting there, getting in, visiting, and getting back out.

-And some can be longer, up to 5 hours.
-And even if you go on your own, without a guide, you still have a lot of walking to do.
+Even if you go on your own, you still have a lot of walking to do.

-Considering that to visit Vatican Museums is only part of your visit to the Vatican, and that you may also include visiting St. Peter's Basilica (half hr and up), and climb the dome (another half hr at least), and then check out St. Peter's Square, even if it's just to walk out of it, is another 15-30 minutes.
+Considering that to visit Vatican Museums is only part of your visit to the Vatican, and that you may also include visiting St. Peter's Basilica (half hr or more), and climb the dome (another half hr at least), and then check out St. Peter's Square, even if it's just to walk through it, is another 15-30 minutes.

 All told, I'd say average time it takes to spend visiting Vatican City is 3-4 hours.
 But it can easily become a full day.
 Even if you decide to only dedicate a half-day to this, try to avoid planning another major or museum visit on the same day (skip Colosseum and Borghese Gallery, and do those another day!)